makefu/rgbcubes/nodemcu-fader/API.md

     GET /brightness?val=128

 # ------------- not implemented ---------------------

+# status

+Returns the current brightness, mode and color

+    GET /status

+    { <content of current config> }

-- persistence and all the things below
+- persistence and all the things below:

+# persist settings

+  GET /persist?mode=off|single|wheel

 # Set Mode